 If a cadet or midshipman at a military service academy is paid, this is generally considered personal income and is therefore not tax-exempt.
 However, certain circumstances may make payment for services exempt.

-If you took out a mortgage to finance your home, some of those associated monthly expenses of can be deductible if you decide to itemize your deductions.
-Typically, any interest payments on a mortgage for a main or second home are deductible as long as the mortgage balance is below $1 million (or $500,000 if married filing separately) and was strictly used to buy, build, or make improvements.
+If you took out a mortgage to finance your home, some of those associated monthly expenses can be deductible if you decide to itemize your deductions.
+Typically, any interest payments on a mortgage for a main or second home are deductible as long as the mortgage balance is below $750,000 (or $375,000 if married filing separately) and was strictly used to buy, build or make improvements.

 Mortgage insurance premiums paid or accrued on a mortgage issued after 2006 may qualify for inclusion as itemized deductions.
-Mortgage insurance premiums associated with funds provided through the Department of Veterans Affairs, the Federal Housing Administration, the Rural Housing Service, or qualified private providers are all eligible for deduction.
+Mortgage insurance premiums associated with funds provided through the Department of Veterans Affairs, the Federal Housing Administration, the Rural Housing Service or qualified private providers are all eligible for deduction.
+However, this deduction begins to phase out if your MAGI is over $100,000 and completely phases out above $109,000.

 Criminals can get this information from wallets, internet phishing schemes, even misplaced hospital bills.
 You can take steps to lower your risk.
 Shred bills when you are finished with them, only browse trustworthy websites, and never enter your personal information online unless you are using a reputable site.